Shaurya-L/Authenticating-User-using-Gestures/README.md

 The VGG_cross_validated.h5 consists of the trained model which would be uploaded on google drive due to large size.
 SIH Database.csv consists of the database of users having the bank account

+When running the model on a local machine, ensure that while clicking photographs of the gestures, there is white backgroud.
+Results can vary due to noise or shadows in the background